EfstratiosLontzetidis/WhatHitMe/README.md

 # WhatHitMe

-WhatHitMe is a Python3 tool which provides the possible Groups that may have attacked you in an incident, based on specific Techniques and Software you have identified (MITRE ATT&CK).
+WhatHitMe is a Python3 tool which provides the possible Groups and their attributed Campaigns that may have attacked you in an incident, based on specific Techniques and Software you have identified (MITRE ATT&CK).
+It supports both enterprise, mobile and ICS matrixes.
 It also provides searches to known sources for these Groups to get a better insight of what you might had been facing!
 These sources are:

 • OpenCTI